javiercguard/retroinspector/README.md

-Restrosnake is a pipeline to detect and annotate TE insertions and deletions on human genomes sequenced by nanopore sequencing.
+RetroInspector is a pipeline to detect and annotate TE insertions and deletions on human genomes sequenced by nanopore sequencing.
 It has been published on [TBA].

 Please cite this article if you use it.